 These algorithms will use new data about margins, storage costs, shipping costs, disposal costs, return costs and others to measure and optimize the end-customer full basket’s profitability.
 This project ultimately aims to empower merchandisers with profitability-aware reporting, recommended actions, advanced A/B testing and statistical analysis to help them make more informed decisions.

-In terms of its revised platform, Coveo plans to work closely with some key customers, testing the technology over the next few months, with an eye to making it more broadly available next summer.
+In terms of its revised platform, Coveo plans to work closely with some key customers, testing the technology over the next few months, with an eye to making it more broadly available next summer (that platform went live in June).

 “This is technology that is going to be very hard to replicate,” Têtu said.
 “We’re very confident of our advance here.”